What is Dutch Game Garden?

 - We offer advice when they ask for it (and also when they don’t), match companies with mentors, and help to boost the entrepreneurial skills of these creative starters.

 - All the companies in our business center profit from each other’s proximity, the events we organize, and our matchmaking activities.

 That sounds interesting!
 Can I visit?

 - Do you want to rent one of our office spaces?
-Use this registration form.
-Do you want to make a business appointment?
-Use our contact form.
-We'll see how we can help you.
+Please contact us.

 - Although we understand that a hub of game studios sounds exciting, we receive such a huge amount of visit requests from primary and secondary schools, fans, game lovers, and other interested people, that we unfortunately must refuse non business-related visits.